 - To show only questions in the selected category (and not its subcategories), uncheck the option Also show questions from subcategories under Search options.

-- In the list with each question are icons to Manage tags, Edit, Duplicate, Preview, and Delete the question.
+- In the list with each question in the Action column is an Edit dropdown menu with options to Edit, Duplicate, Preview, and Delete that question.

 - Click the Create a new question... button.